-The next series begins: Tuesday, February 18 from 8:30-9:30am.
+The next series begins: March 7th from 8:30-9:30am.
 Classes are held on Tuesdays and Thursdays at 8:30am for 4 weeks.
-This series is the most effective way we know of to introduce people to Ashtanga yoga.
+This series is the most effective way we know to introduce people to Ashtanga yoga.

 This series takes the fear out of beginning a yoga practice.
 When I began practicing yoga, I jumped right into a regular class on the schedule.
 It was so different than anything I had ever done but despite having no clue what I was doing, I absolutely loved it.
 The movement, the breathing, the vocabulary, and the mental focus was all new to me, but I just followed along as best as I could.
 This is the “fake it until you make it” approach.
 Not everyone is as willing (or naive) to start in this way, so we’ve developed a beginner series to introduce people slowly and effectively to the transformative practice of yoga.
 We will cover the standing postures of the Ashtanga Primary Series each class.
 This will give you a solid foundation to move into regular classes on the schedule.
 Come with an open mind and a desire to learn something that will truly enhance your life.
 Your body will become stronger and more agile and your mind will be more calm and focused.
 Pre-registration is recommended but not mandatory.
 Cost is $150.
 This price includes 8 semi-private beginner classes as well as reference materials.
 If you have any questions please email us at email@example.com.